vnguyenbfb/vnguyenbfb.github.io/_posts/2017-05-30-Immigrants to Canada.md

 <img src="/assets/images/P7_1.png">

 From 1980 to 2013, Canada has the most immigrants from Asia (51,8%), next is Europe (22%).
 Latin America and Caribbean (11.9%) and Africa is 9.7%.
-Northern America and Oceania are in the minority.
+Immigrants from Northern America and Oceania are in the minority compared to other continents.

 We then are going to look at immigration from each continent over time (1980-2013)